 IDEAYA Biosciences (IDYA) Received its Third Buy in a Row

-After Wedbush and Oppenheimer gave IDEAYA Biosciences (NASDAQ: IDYA) a Buy rating last month, the company received another Buy, this time from H.C.
+After Oppenheimer and Northland Securities gave IDEAYA Biosciences (NASDAQ: IDYA) a Buy rating last month, the company received another Buy, this time from H.C.
 Wainwright.
 Analyst Edward White maintained a Buy rating on IDEAYA Biosciences today and set a price target of $29.00.
-The company’s shares closed last Friday at $19.86.
+The company’s shares closed last Wednesday at $18.79.

 See today’s analyst top recommended stocks >>